-We have two different appointment types in which we may first interact with a patient: a Problem-Focused Exam and a Complete New Patient Exam.
+We have different appointment types in which we may first interact with a patient: a Problem-Focused Exam, a Complete New Patient Exam, and a Comprehensive Esthetic and Functional Exam.

 Problem-Focused Dental Exams

 In the Problem-Focused Exam, we solely focus on what is bothering you.
-This may be a painful or broken tooth, wanting to whiten yellowed teeth, pain in your jaw or face, or any other specific complaint you may have.
-If you have a particular problem that you need to address quickly, we can help you.
+This may be a painful or broken tooth, wanting to whiten yellowed teeth, pain in your jaw or face, inflammation, or any other specific complaint you may have.
+The exam will usually consist of x-rays specific to the problem area in your mouth and an exam by the dentist to evaluate and explain treatments.
+We strive for our patients to leave with their problem fixed in this appointment, but patients may have to return for additional follow-up.

 Comprehensive New Patient Dental Exam

 A Comprehensive New Patient Exam is more in-depth than a Problem-Focused Exam.
-It consists of four major parts: a head and neck exam, a hard tissue exam, a soft tissue exam, and x-rays.
+It involves a complete set of x-rays, an evaluation of your gum tissue, missing teeth, old dental work, and check for cavities.
+The four major parts include: a head and neck exam, a hard tissue exam, a soft tissue exam, and x-rays.
 All four parts are integral to creating a plan for your dental needs.

 Head & Neck Exam

 In the head and neck exam, we check for lumps, bumps, and spots from the top of your head to the bottom of your neck, as well as inside of your mouth.
 We check for anomalies that may be abnormal or concerning.
-A head and neck exam is an essential part of ensuring your total health!
+A head and neck exam is an essential part of ensuring your total oral health!
+Many patients are surprised to learn how much your dental team can see about your overall health from this quick exam.

 Hard Tissue Exam